 "Care, guidance and support are outstanding, allowing all, including potentially vulnerable students, to make good progress and develop in confidence and maturity."- Ofsted Report May 2010

-Please don't hesitate to contact your child's tutor or Student Learning Coordinator if you have concerns regarding bullying.
+Please don't hesitate to contact your child's tutor or Head of Year if you have concerns regarding bullying.